Office Locations v

 If your SSD claim application is denied, which it most likely will be, the next step is to file an appeal.
 But appealing a Social Security Disability denial is even more intimidating and overwhelming, as you may have to appear in court at a hearing before an Administrative Law Judge.
 We handle appeal cases all the time for our clients and know that your chances of success improve dramatically when you have us on your side.

-The Law Offices of Pasternack Tilker Ziegler Walsh Stanton & Romano, LLP will help you with the entire process.
+The Social Security Disability attorneys at Pasternack Tilker Ziegler Walsh Stanton & Romano, LLP will help you with the entire process.
 Call us at (800) 692-3717 or contact us online for a free evaluation.
-You don't pay us a cent unless you win and we help injured and ill New Yorkers in all five boroughs and beyond.
+You don't pay us a cent unless you win, and we help injured and ill New Yorkers in all five boroughs and beyond.